makepanic/globe/README.md

 ##Use the application

 To use a hosted version of Globe, [click here to open http://globe.rndm.de](http://globe.rndm.de/).
 If you want to build your own version take a look at the [grunt targets](#grunt-targets) section.
+If you can't or don't want to build the application on your own, you could download the latest archived relase from [the release page](https://github.com/makepanic/globe/releases).

 ##Features